Capitalization of Headings¶

 THIS IS IN UPPERCASE [everything is in capitals]

-PerfectIt suggests there may be a possible error if capitalization is inconsistent for headers at the same level.
-This means that PerfectIt will suggest there may be an error if one (or more) chapter headings are capitalized in a different way from the other chapter headings or if a sub-heading is capitalized differently from other sub-headings.
+PerfectIt suggests there may be a possible issue if capitalization is inconsistent for headers at the same level.
+This means that PerfectIt will suggest there may be an issue if one (or more) chapter headings are capitalized in a different way from the other chapter headings or if a sub-heading is capitalized differently from other sub-headings.

 PerfectIt will not compare one kind of heading (such as a main chapter heading) to any other kind of heading (such as a sub-heading) because capitalization rules often vary between heading levels.